Ern-Rep/Ghost-Town/README.md

 Data source is sourced from Wikitionary via kaikki.org

-Use ‘tab’ to cycle through the auto complete suggestions.
+"Use ‘tab’ to auto complete.

-Navigate previous searches using ‘Ctrl’ + ‘←’ or ‘Ctrl’ + ‘→’.

-Return to this page with ‘Ctrl’ + ‘Home’.

 Type ‘readme.txt’ for more.